 You're exhausted.
 You desperately need sleep.
-But the moment your head hits the pillow, your mind starts racing�replaying the day, worrying about tomorrow, remembering embarrassing moments from years ago.
+But the moment your head hits the pillow, your mind starts racing, replaying the day, worrying about tomorrow, and remembering embarrassing moments from years ago.

 Why Does Your Mind Race at Night?